Flood Advisory issued for Kuskokwim Delta by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-11 22:47:00 CST Expires: 2022-12-12 12:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
-Target Area: Jewell; Mitchell; Osborne; Phillips; Rooks; Smith DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL NOON CST MONDAY * WHAT...Visibility as low as one quarter in dense fog. * WHERE...Portions of north central Kansas and central, east central and south central Nebraska. * WHEN...In effect until noon CST Monday. * IMPACTS...Hazardous driving conditions due to low visibility. * ADDITIONAL DETAILS...Patchy drizzle is also possible Monday morning.
-With temperatures hovering near freezing, isolated slick spots may develop in areas mainly north of Interstate 80 due to the freezing fog and freezing drizzle.
+Effective: 2022-12-11 23:53:00 CST Expires: 2022-12-12 09:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Target Area: Assumption; East Baton Rouge; East Feliciana; Iberville; Pointe Coupee; St. Helena; Washington; West Baton Rouge; West Feliciana DENSE FOG ADVISORY IN EFFECT UNTIL 9 AM CST MONDAY * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...Portions of southeast Louisiana and southeast and southern Mississippi. * WHEN...Until 9 AM CST Monday. * IMPACTS...Hazardous driving conditions due to low visibility.

 Comments / 0